04 Mar Dog Bite Personal Injury Case: Ultimate Guide

 Ensure that you get a copy of the animal control report when they’ve verified the dog’s health status.
 If you’d like, you can ask them if any other complaints have been made for the same dog or the owner.
 Any supporting information can help you with your claim.

-Collect Evidence to Support Your Claim
+Collect Evidence to Support Your Injury Case

-Finally, you should collect evidence to support your claim.
+Finally, you should collect evidence to support your case.
 The stronger your proof, the stronger your lawsuit will be.
 Photos and videos, witness statements, medical expenses, lost wages, and physical evidence are excellent types of evidence to support your claim.

 Try to photograph your injuries immediately after the attack and while you recover.
 Things like holes in the owner’s fence and anything else to show that the dog wasn’t properly restrained can be used as evidence.